Dalian iron ore futures jump on strong demand hopes - Up News Info

 Steel prices on the Shanghai Futures Exchange extended losses.

-Hot rolled coils, used in cars and home appliances, dropped 3.9% to 5,663 yuan per tonne.
+Hot rolled coils, used in cars and home appliances, plunged 4.9% to 5,608 yuan per tonne.

-Coke futures on the Dalian bourse slipped 1.8% to 2,842 yuan a tonne.
+Coke futures on the Dalian bourse dropped 2.5% to 2,821 yuan per tonne.

-($1 = 6.4648 Chinese yuan renminbi) (Reporting by Min Zhang and Shivani Singh; Editing by Rashmi Aich)
+($1 = 6.4657 Chinese yuan renminbi) (Reporting by Min Zhang and Shivani Singh; Editing by Rashmi Aich and Amy Caren Daniel)